epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **FSM**: Finite State Machine, a circuit with finite states.
 - **Gateware**: Describes and implements digital logic in FPGAs/ASICs.
 - **GCC**: GNU Compiler Collection.
 - **gp**: Global Pointer.
 A dedicated CPU register that holds the base address of a region of memory containing global and static variables.
-It lets the program access global data quickly using small offsets from a fixed base address.
+It enables the program to access global data quickly using small offsets from a fixed base address.
 - **GPIO**: General-Purpose Input/Output pin.
 - **Harvard Architecture**: CPU architecture with separate instruction and data memory.
 Used by BoxLambda’s Ibex processor.
 - **HAL**: Hardware Access Layer, a low-level software API.